mainmatter/mainmatter.com/blog/_posts/2018-07-24-from-spa-to-pwa.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/y1B2c3ZD9fk?start=4451" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen class="video"></iframe>

 Unfortunately that idea was one of the few of Jobs' that never really took off.
-In fact, Apple released a native SDK for the iPhone in 2008.
-That change in strategy lead to a huge market for native mobile apps and played a significant role in mobile devices becoming ever more ubiquitous over the past decade ([not always to the benefit of everyone](https://en.wikipedia.org/wiki/Mobile_phone_overuse) as is becoming more and more obvious recently).
+In fact, Apple released the first native SDK for the iPhone in 2008.
+That change in strategy lead to a huge market for native mobile apps and played a significant role in mobile devices becoming ever more ubiquitous over the past decade
+([not always to the benefit of everyone](https://en.wikipedia.org/wiki/Mobile_phone_overuse) as is becoming more and more obvious recently).